Frequently Asked Questions

 Have questions about the SkyView HDX system for your certified aircraft?

 The current Approved Model List (AML) covers Cessna 172F, 172G, 172H, 172I, 172K, 172L, 172M, 172N, 172P, 172Q, 172R, and 172S models.
 Dynon will be continually expanding the approved model list (AML) to a broad variety of aircraft.
-Aircraft currently being added to the AML (as of July 2018) include Beechcraft Bonanza and Piper Seneca models.
-To help Dynon prioritize your aircraft, visit www.dynon.aero/certified and send us your information.
+The current list of aircraft under development - which includes both piston singles and twins - can be found at www.dynoncertified.com.
+To help Dynon prioritize your aircraft, visit www.dynoncertified.com and send us your information.
 We will let you know when we add your aircraft to the STC.

 Dynon’s list pricing for the PMA/certified versions of its products are the same as the LSA/Experimental customers.
 STC pricing for the Cessna 172 STC is $2000.
-Dynon is also exploring all-inclusive pricing packages.
-For pricing information, see www.dynon.aero/certified.
+For pricing information, see www.dynoncertified.com

 No. The entire system, including both SkyView HDX and the EFIS-D10A, are covered by a single new STC.

 The design and installation approval for SkyView HDX are both covered by the STC.
 There are no TSO approvals needed.
 Dynon Certified products are produced under PMA in our facilities near Seattle, WA.

-In many aircraft, yes, SkyView HDX replaces all your primary flight and engine instruments.
+In most aircraft, yes, SkyView HDX replaces all your primary flight and engine instruments.
 You can finally say goodbye to that unreliable vacuum pump too.